 Products that come into contact with food in particular – such as our vacuum flasks and aluminium bottles, cups and drinks bladders – undergo comprehensive tests before we put them on the market.
 The safety of our products has top priority.

 The right care renews the functional properties of your weatherproof clothing and makes it last longer.
-With our professional impregnation service, we offer you optimum care for your TEXAPORE functional apparel.
+With our professional waterproofing service, we offer you optimum care for your TEXAPORE functional apparel.
 Your items will be washed and impregnated in an environmentally friendly way so that they become fully functional once again and are ready for more great outdoor experiences.

 Don’t replace it, repair it!